 It’s a good idea to use these suggestions as a starting point and adapt them to your needs and preferences.

 Once you’ve got an initial design set up, you’ll be able to adjust the design of your garage from project to project.

-I use some heavy duty garage shelves to store the heavy items that I want to keep off my garage floor.
+I use some heavy-duty garage shelves to store the heavy items that I want to keep off my garage floor.

-This way, you can keep the stuff you use most at arms reach and keep the stuff you don’t out of the way until you do need it.
+This way, you can keep the stuff you use most at arms reach and keep the things you use less often out of the way until you need them.

 Cabinets are the centerpiece of your garage, so choose wisely here.